maazz0/Uni-work/README.md

 # Uni-work
-My uni projects and activites
+My uni projects and activities in java programming fundamentals.